 Step 2: Easier Reading

 Studies show programmers spend more time reading their code than writing it.
 Much of coding of all but the smallest programs involves scrolling up and down in the code looking for subroutine, names, signatures, code snippets...
 This scrolling makes you loose your place where you are actually writing the code.
 Simple solution: Open the file in another editor for read only access.
-You can still copy and paste between the two copies.
-From time to time refresh the read only copy.
+You can still copy and paste between the two versions.
+From time to time refresh the read only copy so it stays up to date with the edited copy.

 Step 3: Easier Search